kubernetes-sigs/cni-dra-driver/docs/design/device-configuration-api.md

 The design aims to support all possible functionalities the Container Network Interface (CNI) project offers while ensuring compliance with its specifications.

+## Motivation

+Configuring and reporting network interfaces in Kubernetes currently lacks a standardized and native approach.
+Existing solutions such as [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) address this challenge by relying on CNI, custom resources and pod annotations.
+However, these solutions do not provide a fully integrated and standardized method within Kubernetes.
+The Device Configuration API of the CNI-DRA-Driver aims to fill this gap by leveraging the CNI API together with the DRA API to provide a modern and more Kubernetes integrated mechanism to configure and report network interfaces on pods.

+This document defines the configuration API for configuring network interfaces on pods using CNI and outlines the behaviors and interactions during the operations (e.g. `ADD` and `DEL`) on the network interfaces and pods.
+The capabilities and limitations of this approach are also highlighted to ensure a clear understanding of its scope.

+Additionally, this solution will serve as a reference implementation for the [Multi-Network](https://github.com/kubernetes-sigs/multi-network) project and for the [KEP-4817 (Resource Claim Status With Possible Standardized Network Interface Data)](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/4817-resource-claim-device-status/README.md).

 ## Design

-A new API with the Kind `CNI` will be introduced under the `cni.networking.x-k8s.io` Group.
+A new API with the Kind `CNIConfig` will be introduced under the `cni.networking.x-k8s.io` Group.
 This API will be providing the CNI configuration along with necessary parameters and optional fields for invoking CNI plugins.
 The configuration data specified in the `opaque.parameters` will be reflected in the ResourceClaim status by Kubernetes.
 This reported status will provide the necessary details for executing CNI operations such as `ADD` on pod creation and `DEL` on pod deletion which will enable seamless lifecycle management.

 Each ResourceClaim can be claimed by at most one pod as the ResourceClaim status represents network interfaces configured specifically for that pod.
 Since the devices configured via CNI are pod scoped rather than container scoped, the ResourceClaims must be associated at the pod level.